makohda/IDRC_first_step_course_2018/README.md

     - dbsnp_138.b37.vcf.idx.gz

 ## Beyond this course
-For further advanced self studies, you already know there are so many pages in the internet :astonished:
+For further advanced self-studies, you already know there are so many pages on the internet :astonished:
 I think these materials might be nice for the next step.
 - The Canadian Bioinformatics workshops (past workshop materials/videos are ready) https://bioinformatics.ca/workshops/
 - 平成28年度NGSハンズオン講習会カリキュラム NBDC https://biosciencedbc.jp/human/human-resources/workshop/h28-2

 # 3. Set up your mac :computer:
 #### :point_right: Ideally, you should try and complete this section before hands-on
-You have to set up your macintosh environment for informatic analyses.
+You have to set up your Macintosh environment for informatic analyses.
 I know this is a first barricade to step in learning informatic skills, but this shold be done.
 I tried to make it as easy as possible.

 ## Minimal knowledge
 - copy/paste shortcut keys in macOS: copy is Cmd + C, paste is Cmd + V
 - Terminal.app is a application to tell what you want to your computer via command lines
-- `$ ` means command line in this page. $ is a prompt, so you don't need type $.
+- `$ ` means command line in this page. $ is prompt, so you don't need type $.
 Just type following characters
 - `$ pwd` pwd means _**P**rint **W**orking **D**irectory_
-- **Directory** means Folders in your launguage.
+- **Directory** means Folders in your language.
 In Linux/Unix world, it's directories
 - `$ cd` cd means _**C**hange **D**irectory_
 - `$ mkdir new_diretory_name` mkdir means _**M**ake **D**irectory_
 - GNU/Linux is a kind of OS (Operation Systems).
 Same as Windows and macOS.
 Most of servers are Linux
-- Server is a computer, but not for personal use.
+- A server is a computer, but not for personal use.
 Expensive/Cheap/High speed/Slow/Big/Small/Mail/Web...too diverse to express
 - Linux is a open source copy of UNIX (not exactly)
 - macOS is a kind of FreeBSD OS.
 BSD is a kind of UNIX https://en.wikipedia.org/wiki/Unix-like#/media/File:Unix_history-simple.svg
-- UNIX is a OS developed by AT&T and MIT.
+- UNIX is an OS developed by AT&T and MIT.
 It has several good features https://www.gotothings.com/unix/unix-features-and-advantages.htm
-- Therefore, we frequently recomment to use Mac when you start to use command lines
+- Therefore, we frequently recommend to use Mac when you start to use command lines
 - **Google is your best friend** :+1:
 - may add later (frequently asked words or something)